You are here

 9. Confirming the diagnosis -

-Before a finding that a claimant has a particular psychiatric condition, the claims assessor must ensure that all of the diagnostic criteria in DSM-IV or DSM-5, whichever is used in the relevant SoP, for that condition are addressed.
+Before a finding that a claimant has a particular psychiatric condition, the claims assessor must ensure that all of the diagnostic criteria in DSM-5 are addressed.

 To assist with this in PTSD cases, a diagnostic check list (Attachment C) must be completed and placed on the claimant's DVA compensation file, usually the medical file.